Skin Pigmentation Treatment Geelong

 - First line pigmentation treatment involves use of topical agents, superficial peels, prescription creams and sunblock.

-- Second line pigmentation treatment involves use of laser and light sources including IPL, Ruby Lasers, YAG lasers and FRAXEL lasers
+- Second line pigmentation treatment involves use of laser and light sources such as BBL.

 Pigmentation describes a range of conditions where the skin becomes blotchy or discoloured.
-Pigmentation can be caused by hormonal factors, skin trauma and excessive sun exposure.
+Pigmentation can be caused by hormonal factors (eg. contraceptives or pregnancy), skin trauma, genetics and/or excessive sun exposure.

 Skin pigments are the biological substances that produce skin colour.
 The main determinant of visible differences in skin colour is brown pigment which is known as melanin.

 The treatment of pigmentation will depend on the cause and pattern of the pigmentation.
-It may involve the use of a skin care program utilising a prescription cream containing hydroquinone to block pigment production and the use of sunblock to restrict sun exposure.
+It may involve the use of a skin care regime tailored for you by our dermal therapists or a program utilising a prescription cream (from our doctors) containing hydroquinone and other ingredients to block pigment production.
+The use of sunblock to restrict sun exposure is also important.
 Lasers and light sources can also be used to remove pigmentation.
-Depending on whether the pigmentation is epidermal or dermal will determine the choice of the most appropriate laser or IPL to get the best result.
+Depending on whether the pigmentation is epidermal or dermal will determine the choice of the most appropriate laser or BBL treatment to get the best result.

-Combination treatment of topical agents (such as Rationale Niacinamide Serum), superficial peel, (such as Procedure micro peel), prescription creams (such as hydroquinone), daily sunblock and laser/IPL are often required to achieve the optimum results.
+Combination treatment of topical agents (such as Synergie VaNIsh), superficial peels, prescription creams (such as hydroquinone), daily sunblock and laser/BBL are often required to achieve the optimum results.
+Our dermal therapists can develop a tailored treatment plan for your individual needs.

 From the Blog